appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-Specifies the maximum number of digits allowed after the decimal separator.
+Specifies the maximum number of decimal digits allowed.
 It can be set to either `0`, `1`, or `2`, indicating the desired level of precision for the numeric value.

 </dd>